 Andrea was an OTA student and friend before Sundance Therapy was an idea!
 Does magic with some thread and needle.
 Mama to the cutest little cowboy.
 (She starts in a OT doctorate program this year!)

 Lisa lives in Monument and enjoys the country living.
 She says this job provides her with the ability to maintain her bee hive(s) at home.
 She has a wonderful family and 3 gorgeous daughters in various stages of adulthood, including college and higher education.

 Youthfully exuberant.
 Impulsive.
 Inquisitive.
 Very social and interested in the treats that you must have in your pocket.
 Namesake of the business and life-changer.
 Will test you until you are sure.

 Born Halloween 2017.
-6 months old and loving life.
 Plays hard.
 Naps hard.
-Too excited to sit when she meets you, but knows she should.
-Likes Loves chasing chickens.
+As a black lab, often too excited to sit when she meets you, but knows she should.
+Likes- Loves chasing chickens.
 Loves her trainer, Mrs. Patti.
 Not sure what to do with pigs.

 An old soul.
 Wise beyond his years.
 Had a tough ranch upbringing but has found a home here.
 Works hard for those he trusts.
 Will test you until he is sure.

 Some of us have names, we are fosters and adoptees as well as homegrown hens and roosters.
 We teach gentleness, calm, and graded movements.
 We are experts in the unexpected and produce your breakfast.

 Our new ranch pup is half red heeler and half Idaho Shag.
 Both herding breeds, his genetics shine through when with the sheep, goats and even humans sometimes!
 Full of energy, but also full of love and kisses.